 Field Checks

-Field checks are unannounced visits by TWC’s Integrated Service Area Managers (ISAMs) at agricultural worksites where workers have been placed through the ARS.
-Field checks are conducted during work hours.
-During a field check, ES Merit ISAMsstaff visits with both employees and employers at the job site to ensure compliance with employment terms of the clearance order.
+Field checks are unannounced visits at agricultural worksites where workers have been placed through the ARS.
+Field checks are conducted during work hours and may be conducted by Integrated Service Area Managers (ISAMs), ES staff, or authorized state or federal staff operating under a Memorandum of Agreement (MOU).
+During a field check, staff visits with both employees and employers at the job site to ensure compliance with employment terms of the clearance order.
 When a U.S. worker is placed on a clearance order, the employer acknowledges that field checks will be conducted to ensure compliance with specified employment conditions including whether the employer provides wages, hours, transportation, and suitable working and housing conditions as specified in the clearance order.
 The frequency of field checks is determined by the number of clearance orders TWC places in a given quarter based on the following guidelines:

 For quarters where TWC has made placements on 10 or more agricultural clearance orders, a minimum of 25 percent of such orders will be subject to field checks.